awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

 To test that instances in your egress\-only private subnet can access the internet, launch an instance in your private subnet and connect to it using a bastion instance in your public subnet \(you can use the instance you launched in the previous section\)\.
 First, you must create a security group for the instance\.
 The security group must have a rule that allows your bastion instance to connect using SSH, and a rule that allows the `ping6` command \(ICMPv6 traffic\) to verify that the instance is not accessible from the internet\.

-1. Create a security group in your VPC, and add a rule that allows inbound SSH access from the IPv6 address of the instance in your public subnet, and a rule that allows all ICMPv6 traffic:
+1. Create a security group in your VPC using the [create\-security\-group](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-security-group.html) command\.

    ```
    aws ec2 create-security-group --group-name SSHAccessRestricted --description "Security group for SSH access from bastion" --vpc-id vpc-2f09a348
    ```

+   Add a rule that allows inbound SSH access from the IPv6 address of the instance in your public subnet, and a rule that allows all ICMPv6 traffic using the [authorize\-security\-group\-ingress](https://docs.aws.amazon.com/cli/latest/reference/ec2/authorize-security-group-ingress.html) command\.
+Note that the following syntax works only on Linux and macOS\.
+For syntax that works on Windows, see the [examples](https://docs.aws.amazon.com/cli/latest/reference/ec2/authorize-security-group-ingress.html#examples) section in the *AWS CLI Command Reference*\.

    ```
    {